Job Vacancy Announcement

 (with the possibility of extension or becoming permanent)

 The award-winning San Francisco Bay Conservation and Development Commission (BCDC) is a State of California government agency located in the City of San Francisco with regulatory and planning responsibilities over San Francisco Bay, the Suisun Marsh, salt ponds, and along the Bay Area’s nine-county shoreline.
-BCDC is guided in its actions by state and federal laws, policies, and regulations including: the McAteer-Petris Act, Suisun Marsh Preservation Act, Coastal Zone Management Act, San Francisco Bay Plan, Suisun Marsh Protection Plan and various special area plans.
+BCDC is guided in its actions by state and federal laws, policies, and regulations including: the McAteer-Petris Act, Suisun Marsh Preservation Act, Coastal Zone Management Act, San Francisco Bay Plan, Suisun Marsh Protection Plan and various special area plans around the Bay.
+Our 50+ staff takes pride in our high level of professionalism.
+Our department includes environmental planners, scientists, engineers, attorneys, administrative and information technology (IT) staff.

-We are seeking a passionate and skilled individual with experience in coastal adaptation research and planning to join BCDC’s Planning Unit, primarily contributing to our Adapting to Rising Tides (ART) Program.
-The Environmental Scientist will perform complex and specialized environmental and natural resource analysis, policy analysis, technical research, and studies involving vulnerability assessments and adaptation planning for resilience of shoreline development and natural areas to rising sea level, ecosystem management and restoration, Bay filling and dredging, resource conservation, and public use and enjoyment of the Bay as staff to the San Francisco Bay Conservation and Development Commission.
+We are seeking a passionate and skilled individual with experience in natural resources management and land use policy to join BCDC’s Planning Unit.
+The Environmental Scientist will perform complex and specialized environmental analysis, policy analysis, and technical research, involving resource protection and ecosystem management; habitat restoration; sea level rise adaptation of shoreline development and natural areas; Bay filling and dredging; environmental justice and social equity; and public use and enjoyment of the Bay and Suisun Marsh as staff to the San Francisco Bay Conservation and Development Commission.

 Essential Job Functions

-- Technical Research and Evaluation: apply scientific methods to identify, analyze and find solutions for problems in areas of vulnerability assessments, climate adaptation planning, and environmental planning; evaluate data to assess impacts of sea level rise; research and develop innovative programs to address emerging problems related to sea level rise; develop technical tools and trainings for staff and partners, and analyze complex policy, assessments, plans, and programs relating to sea level rise.
+- Technical: Research and Evaluation: apply scientific methods to identify, analyze and find solutions for problems in areas of natural resource management, climate adaptation planning, and land use policy; evaluate data to assess impacts of sea level rise on ecosystem function and other land uses; research and develop innovative policies to address emerging problems related to sea level rise; develop technical tools and trainings for staff and partners; and analyze partner agencies’ policies, assessments, plans, and programs relating to sea level rise.

-- Plan and Policy Development: work on collaborative stakeholder processes to integrate multiple interests into planning studies and recommendations; prepare written summaries and make oral presentations; coordinate with staff, other agencies and organizations, and experts in the field to develop planning and policy documents; work closely with local, state, and federal agencies on best available science related to coastal and climate change issues; represent BCDC to broad audiences, and review local, state, and federal plans and programs for incorporation into BCDC’s work.
+- Plan and Policy Development: work on collaborative stakeholder processes to integrate multiple interests into planning studies and recommendations; prepare written summaries and make oral presentations to BCDC Commissioners, local governments, and other stakeholders; coordinate with staff at other agencies and organizations, and experts in the field on best available science related to coastal and climate change issues to develop planning and policy documents; and review local, state, and federal plans and programs for incorporation into BCDC’s work.

 - Technical and Scientific Communication and Community Engagement: develop communication, engagement, and outreach materials that effectively communicate complex scientific topics; travel to various locations in the Bay Area and/or Sacramento area to meet with and present to stakeholder groups.